Salman Khan: Philanthropy and service

 Khan has been involved in several charities during his career.
 He has started an NGO called Being Human which sells T-shirts and other products online and in stores.
 A portion of the revenues go to a worthy cause supporting the underprivileged.
 Being Human Foundation is a registered charitable trust set up by Khan to help the underprivileged.
 In its early days, Khan set up and funded the Foundation using his own money.
 The Foundation has two focus areas: education and healthcare.
 To increase the reach and corpus of the Foundation, Salman Khan has undertaken initiatives such as Being Human Art, Being Human merchandise and Being Human Gitanjali Gold Coins.

 In 2011, he launched his own production company called SKBH Productions (Salman Khan Being Human Productions).
 Money which will be generated from film productions will be donated to Being Human.
 The first film made under the banner was the kids' entertainer Chillar Party, which went on to win 3 National Awards for Best Children's film, Best Original Screenplay and Child Artist's Award.

 In January 2012, Khan offered to pay ₹4 million to release about 400 prisoners from about 63 prisons in the state of Uttar Pradesh via his NGO.
 The prisoners had completed their terms, but due to economic reasons, they were unable to pay legal fines for their charges.

 In July 2015, Khan offered to donate the profits of his most successful film Bajrangi Bhaijaan to poor farmers all over India.
 The film's producers Khan and Rockline Venkatesh both have mutually decided to donate the profits of their film to them.
 The film's director Kabir Khan and Salman's sister Alvira Agnihotri met Maharashtra's Revenue Minister Eknath Khadse to discuss the same.

-Khan met with his 11-year-old fan from Pakistan, Abdul Basit who had severe jaundice at the time of his birth; he was diagnosed to have Crigler Najjar Syndrome and was admitted to the Apollo Hospital, Delhi.
+Khan met with his 11-year-old fan from Pakistan, Abdul Basit who had severe jaundice at the time of his birth; he was diagnosed to have Crigler Najjar syndrome and was admitted to the Apollo Hospital, Delhi.
 The youngster wished to meet the "Bajrangi Bhaijaan" star Khan.

-Salman was one of the nine personalities invited by India's Prime Minister Narendra Modi to promote the message of cleanliness and Swachh Bharat Abhiyan when it was launched on 2 October 2014.
+Khan was one of the nine personalities invited by India's Prime Minister Narendra Modi to promote the message of cleanliness and Swachh Bharat Abhiyan when it was launched on 2 October 2014.
 In 2016, he agreed to campaign for cleanliness and eradicating open defecation for the Brihan Mumbai Municipal Corporation.
 His efforts to clean the streets of Karjat, a small town near Mumbai were appreciated by the Prime Minister in a tweet.